penguintheguy/pulsar-ide-rust/README.md

 - `ide-rust:restart-all-language-servers` Restart all currently active Rls processes

-## Debugging IDE-Rust

-If stuff isn't working you can try **enabling logging** to debug:

-- Open the atom console _(ctrl-shift-i)_
-- Enter `atom.config.set('core.debugLSP', true)`
-- Reload atom _(ctrl-shift-F5)_

-This will spit out language server message logging into the atom console.
-Check if requests/responses are being sent or are incorrect.

 ## RLS

 RLS is no longer supported.
-To use RLS install a previous version of ide-rust, `apm install ide-rust@0.21.2`.
+To use RLS install a previous version of ide-rust, `ppm install ide-rust@0.21.2`.

 ## Screenshots